Table of Contents

 The future of data analytics

-Experts say the data analytics industry will reach revenues of over $250 billion by the year 2022.
-Over the next few years, you can expect a more comprehensive adoption of data analytics by business users.
+Experts say the data analytics industry will reach revenues of over $250 billion by the year 2022, hence, pursuing a career in this field can be highly beneficial.
+The next few years, you can expect a more comprehensive adoption of data analytics by business users.
 With advancements in machine learning and artificial intelligence, companies will have to rely more on large data networks to provide specialized services.

 Final Thoughts: Business Intelligence vs. Data Analytics